zanreal-labs/legal/en/cookie-policy.md

 ## Our Customers

-Customer who separately use cookies or similar technologies on their website hosted by ZANREAL Labs are independently and solely responsible for management of the data collected through those cookies, compliance with all laws related to usage of these technologies and notifying End Users as required by applicable laws.
+Customers who separately use cookies or similar technologies on their website hosted by ZANREAL Labs are independently and solely responsible for management of the data collected through those cookies, compliance with all laws related to usage of these technologies and notifying End Users as required by applicable laws.

 ## Changes to this Cookie Policy